 149 The education catastrophe is near Biblical: Probably the biggest jaw dropper in the last little while is the suggested cost for education reform in the state`s schools: $1.5 trillion.
 Per year.

-California already spends nearly half its annual budget on education, a total of $66 billion in the current fiscal year, or about $11,000 per student in kindergarten through 12th grade.Still, one estimate in the documents obtained by the AP says California might need to spend as much as $1.5 trillion a year to meet its performance goals, an amount equal to about half the annual federal budget.
+Still, one estimate in the documents obtained by the AP says California might need to spend as much as $1.5 trillion a year to meet its performance goals, an amount equal to about half the annual federal budget.
 [California school reform to cost billions more, studies say, San Francisco Chronicle 3/13/07]

 149 Los Angeles food workers need vaccinations: Here`s another immigration tax — the huge public health tab associated with vaccinating all food service employees in Los Angeles County for Hepatitis A ($200/treatment x 100,000 workers = $20,000,000).
 Hepatitis A is caused by unclean food handling, particularly inadequate hand washing.
 The illness is "spread by feces-to-mouth contact."

-County officials may require food-service workers in thousands of eateries across Los Angeles to get vaccinated for hepatitis A after a series of outbreaks.County supervisors voted unanimously on Tuesday to look into the costs and benefits of such a vaccination, which would be a massive undertaking involving more than 100,000 workers.
+County supervisors voted unanimously on Tuesday to look into the costs and benefits of such a vaccination, which would be a massive undertaking involving more than 100,000 workers.
 The requirement could affect 25,000 eateries, 300 catering companies and 270 wholesale producers.

 149 English is losing ground in the San Jose area: How can it be a good thing for fewer people to be able to understand one another?
 That`s not a community by any definition.
 Babel was a curse, not a celebration of diversity.
 In Santa Clara County, 36 percent of residents were born outside the United States.

 As it grows as a global technology hub, Silicon Valley has become one of the most polyglot places in the United States.
 Santa Clara County is on the brink of a linguistic milestone: Within the next few years, more people will speak a foreign language at home than the number who speak English, recently released census data shows.
 Given the statistical uncertainty, that threshold may already have been crossed.